Enterovirus, Molecular Detection, PCR

 Accuracy/Diagnostic Sensitivity and Specificity:

-We compared the generic detection of enteroviruses from spinal fluid by conventional tube cell culture (MCR-5) and by LightCycler PCR.
+Mayo Medical Laboratories compared the detection of enteroviruses from spinal fluid by conventional tube cell culture (MCR-5) and by LightCycler PCR.
 Of 715 specimens tested, enteroviruses were detected in 65 (9%) by conventional cell culture and 82 (11%) by LightCycler PCR.
 Twenty-two of 82 (27%) were exclusively positive by PCR; whereas, only 5 of 65 (8%) were exclusively positive by conventional cell cultures.

 Supplemental Data (Spiking Studies):